Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Online estimation of connectivity of rat local field potentials

 The offline analysis of the tetrodes connectivity network presents some interesting dynamics after an odor is introduced.
 To analyze this activity, the average connectivity measures were computed for the following temporal milestones: immediately before the odor presentation (-250 ms) and immediately after the presentation (+250 ms).
-These values were then compared with the connectivity's $0.75$-quantile threshold.
+These values were then compared with the connectivity's $0.75$-quantile threshold based on the empirical distribution which is described as follows.

 The quantiles are computed based on the empirical distribution of the connectivity that is observed during the entire epoch which lasts for 50 seconds, at 1kHz sampling rate ($\widehat{\mathcal{C}}(t)\text{ and }\widehat{\mathcal{PDC}}(t), \forall t$).
-For every pair of tetrodes, the connectivity values are computed and then sorted, the corresponding quantiles $(0.50, 0.75, 0.90)$ are computed, see Figure \ref{fig:coherence_smooth_slow_gamma}, top left subfigure as an example, where the $0.75$-quantile for the T5-T20 tetrode pair is represented in dotted black line.
+For every pair of tetrodes, the connectivity values are computed and then sorted from lowest to highest, the corresponding quantiles $(0.50, 0.75, 0.90)$ are computed, see Figure \ref{fig:coherence_smooth_slow_gamma}, top left subfigure as an example, where the $0.75$-quantile for the T5-T20 tetrode pair is represented in dotted black line.

-The results for the $0.75$-quantile are presented below.
-Note that in Figures \ref{fig:network_coherence_high_freq_75}, \ref{fig:network_pdc_high_freq_75}, \ref{fig:network_coherence_low_freq_75} and \ref{fig:network_pdc_low_freq_75}, the $T18$ tetrode seems to play a central role as it appears to be associated with many changes in the graph structure.
-It also appears that the anise odor seems to alter the connectivity between all tetrodes more often than the other odors.
+We present bellow only the results for the $0.75$-quantile, the results for the $0.5$ and $0.9$ quantiles are kept for the Appendix, see Section \ref{subsec:quantile_networks}.
+In Figures \ref{fig:network_coherence_high_freq_75}, \ref{fig:network_pdc_high_freq_75}, \ref{fig:network_coherence_low_freq_75} and \ref{fig:network_pdc_low_freq_75}, the $T5$ and $T18$ tetrodes seem to play a central role as it appears to be associated with many changes in the graph structure.
+It also appears that the rum and banana odors seem to alter the connectivity between all tetrodes more often than the other odors.
 Results for other quantiles such as the $0.50$ and the $0.90$ are reported in the Appendix.

 Coherence between the rat LFP tetrodes $i$ and $j$ can be viewed as a measure of the relative synchrony between the corresponding signals.
 More precisely, it is shown in \cite{OMBAO_BELLEGAN} to be the squared cross correlation between the components of the signals at some specific frequency band.
 On the other hand, partial directed coherence from tetrode $i$ to tetrode $j$ at some gven frequency band is a measure of the normalized (by the total amount of information flowing out from the $j$th tetrode) information flow from tetrode $j$ to tetrode $i$.
 Hence, those connectivity measures capture different facets of brain connectivity: the first one captures the relative synchrony between tetrodes and the second captures the portion of the directed flow of information from one tetrode to another.
 From Figures \ref{fig:network_coherence_high_freq_75}, \ref{fig:network_pdc_high_freq_75}, \ref{fig:network_coherence_low_freq_75} and \ref{fig:network_pdc_low_freq_75}, one can notice that coherence is a more conservative measure of connectivity (less connections in the networks), whereas partial directed coherence seems to be less conservative (more connections in the networks) by providing a more specific information about connectivity (directed and normalized).